 In 2011, Aflatoun broadened its curricula by providing a programme for young people called Aflateen and, a year later later, for toddlers called Aflatot.
 In 2016 Aflatoun International also announced that its new strategic targets would be 20 million children and young people reached by 2020, ensuring that the next generation gets along and gets ahead in life.

 The Aflatoun character represents a fireball from outer space.
-The name derives from India, where children named it after a fun-loving, good-hearted and slightly mischievous Bollywood movie character.
+The name derives from India, where children named it after a fun-loving, good-hearted and slightly mischievous character from a Bollywood movie called 'Aflatoon'.
 Aflatoun is also the Arabic name for Plato, the Greek philosopher who promoted an idealistic notion of citizenship.
 Both seemed a fitting influence, so the name stuck.